Davenchy/DEPI-project/devops/README.md

 - The `jenkins` host added to the `LOCAL_NETWORK_ALLOWLIST`.
 - The main config screen is disabled for the first run.

 Also, the `scripts/gogs_entrypoint.sh` script is copied to the container.
-This script will set up the Gogs server with the `gogs-config.ini` on the first run.
+This script will set up the Gogs server with the `gogs-config.ini` on the first run

+## Prometheus & Grafana Containers

+The Docker Compose file sets up Prometheus and Grafana containers using the `prom/prometheus` and `grafana/grafana` images.

+To monitor your deployment server, add its IP address to the `targets` list in the `prometheus/prometheus.yml` file.

+You can use Grafana to visualize the metrics collected by Prometheus.

+For more details, refer to the guide: [Prometheus and Grafana](docs/prometheus_grafana.md).

 ## Ansible